wevote/WebApp/docs/working/STYLING.md

 ### BEM Naming Conventions
 Components, Objects, and small scoped sections should use the BEM naming convention: (`component__child--modifier`).

 Styles that reference React components should use the same Camel Case naming convention.
-Design patterns that don't have a dedicated React component use dashed naming. (`.BallotItem` vs `.ballot-section`)
+Design patterns that don't refer to a dedicated React component use dashed naming. (`.BallotItem` vs `.twitter-followers`)

-**Try to limit usage to reusable patterns to avoid excessive customizations.**
+**Try to limit creation of (non React)'component' styles to reusable patterns to avoid excessive customizations.**

 ## Helpers